M-Zuber/sushicounterclient/README.md

 Any errors encountered will be written to an error file in the same directory.

-The syntax for the utility takes a start and end date in mmyyyy format and an optional list of library codes delimited by commas with no space.
+The syntax for the utility takes a start and end date in `yyyyMM` format and an optional list of library codes delimited by commas with no space.

 Examples:
 ```